 The goal of our travel medicine clinic is to help you prepare for a safe and healthy overseas experience.
 When you visit us, you’ll meet with a travel medicine provider to discuss your destination and itinerary and identify any immunizations and/or tests that are recommended or required for your trip.
 You’ll also receive educational material specific to the countries you’ll be visiting, including current health risk information and travel advisories from the U.S. State Department.
 We’ll provide an international certificate of vaccination as approved by the World Health Organization and any prescriptions needed to prevent illnesses such as malaria, travelers’ diarrhea, or altitude sickness.

 We are not able to accommodate patients without an appointment.
 Please, no walk-ins.
+We also request that you avoid bringing children to the clinic unless they have their own scheduled appointment.

 If you have a medical emergency, please call 911 or go directly to the Emergency Department.